sander-sn/anatomy/README.md

 * any loss or gain function applied to your forecasts
 * an arbitrary subset of your forecasts

-requiring *no additional computational time*.
+all of which requires *no additional computational time*.

 ### General structure
 You may already have trained your models before you create the `Anatomy`, and the aggregate of all your models at all periods may be too large to fit into your RAM.
 During estimation, the `Anatomy` will therefore ask you for the specific model and dataset it needs at a given iteration by calling your mapping function: